kraebsli/BlackboardMoodleConverter/README.md

 Put all files in one directory of the webserver.
 This directory should be writeable by the webserver.

-Define variables uploaddir und downloadlink in uploaddir.php.
-Not necessary in terminal version.

 Make directory “uploads”,should be writeable by the webserver.

 Make directory “exports” einrichten, should be writeable by the webserver.